 About Us

-In September 1994 the travel bug was too strong and we left London Gatwick for Kathmandu at the beginning of a year travelling around the world.
-It was during this year that the idea of Spanish Fiestas arose.
+In the mid-90s Kirsty and I decided to go travelling around the world for a year so we headed for London Gatwick and off we went to Kathmandu at the start of an amazing year.
+It was during this trip that the idea of Spanish Fiestas arose.
 More precisely it was on a tourist bus in northern Queensland where my ‘eureka moment’ convinced me that I could start arranging for British football fans to come to Madrid to see Real Madrid matches at the Bernabeu stadium when I got back to Spain.

 Spanish Fiestas Goes Full Time